A Discretionary Housing Payment (DHP) could help you if your benefit doesn't cover your rent.

 How do I apply for a DHP?

 Download and print out a claim form.
-You can also email or phone to ask for a form, or call in to Customer Services to collect one.
+You can also email or phone to ask for a form.

 You'll need to send full details of the money you have coming in and going out so we can work out if you can get a DHP.

 When we look at your claim, we class some expenses as essential and allow for these when working out if we can award any extra help.
 But some outgoings can't be allowed or the amount allowed may be limited.